 Perhaps this is the most frequently asked question that we, as cycling trainers, get asked.
-In this article we give an indication, with the necessary reservations, of how much you probably can still improve.
+In this article we give an indication, with the necessary caveats, how much you can probably still improve.

 Improve on what?

 In cycling, you can improve in several areas.
-Improving on your sprint or short intensive efforts is very different from being able to ride longer or several days in a row.
-In general, the FTP, or the power that you (theoretically) can sustain for a maximum of one hour, is often taken as a reference of how good someone is.
-Improving on your FTP is also an excellent goal for most recreational cyclists to hold out longer and better digest intensive efforts (such as climbs).
+Improving your sprint or short intensive efforts is very different from improving the ability to ride long or several days in a row.
+In general, the FTP, or the power that you (theoretically) can sustain for a maximum of one hour, is seen as a reference of your performance level.
+Improving your FTP is also an excellent goal for most recreational cyclists to sustain longer efforts (such as climbs), and also recover more quickly from such efforts.
+The FTP can be measured with an exercise test or (slightly less accurately) with a 20-minute, DIY field test: you go full throttle for 20 minutes like you would in a time trial that lasts for 20 minutes.
+95% of the average power delivered over these 20 minutes is generally used as a reliable measure of your FTP.

 How good are pros?

-To make a good comparison between individuals we divide the FTP by the body weight.
-This way we get the power per kilogram on the FTP and eliminate the absolute power difference between heavy and light cyclists.
-So if you can lose a few pounds plus you manage to get your FTP up then the wattage per kilogram on the FTP goes up twice.
+For a good comparison between individuals we divide the FTP by body weight.
+This way we get the power per kilogram at the FTP and eliminate the absolute power difference between heavy and light cyclists.
+So if you can lose a few pounds plus you manage to get your FTP up then the wattage per kilogram on the FTP can be a double winner.
+A Tour de France pro has an FTP between 5.5 W/kg and 6.5 W/kg (the highest number for the GC contenders).
+An untrained person usually sees scores between 1.5 to 2 W/kg (men) and 1.3 to 1.7 W/kg (women).

-Although very short intensive efforts such as sprinting become less so at a younger age, a cyclist should be able to continue to improve FTP until the age of 40 to 45.
+Although the maximum power produced at very short intensive efforts such as sprinting falls with age, a cyclist should be able to continue to improve the FTP until the age of 40 to 45.
 Here we assume that someone is maximally trained.
-It is true that a forty year old may need more training than a 25 year old.
-After about the age of 45, the challenge is actually not to deteriorate.
-In practice, however, we often see enough fit fifty-year-olds who are much healthier and more vital than when they were thirty.
+It is true that if you get older may need more training than a younger cyclist.
+After the age of 45, the challenge is more not to deteriorate rather than still improve.
+In practice, however, we often see quite fit 50-year-olds who are much healthier and more vital than they were in their 30s.

 Short and long-term improvement

-In practice, we actually also see that most recreational cyclists do not improve at all year on year.
-What is carefully built up over 9 months is completely undone with a 3-month rest period in the winter.
-In about 3 months, the VO2max decreases by 15 to 20% to achieve such training progression you will be working much longer than three months to regain it.
-Therefore, continuing to train, even if it is a bit less at some periods of the year, is very important.
-Taking longer rests than two weeks is actually never desirable.
+We also see a fair number of recreational cyclists that do not improve at all year over year.
+Because after a good season, they put their legs up and what they have carefully built up over 9 months is completely undone in a 3-month rest period in the winter.
+In those 3 months, the VO2max will decline by 15 to 20%.
+Regaining that lost fitness will take much more than those three months.
+Therefore, we strongly recommend continuing to train, even at lower volumes.
+Taking longer rest periods of more than two weeks is actually never a good idea.
 Also, make sure you do a little more each year if you want to keep improving.
 The training volumes should increase a little each year so as not to reach a plateau in your training progress.
 Keep training and doing a little more each year is therefore essential to keep improving.

 Nature or nurture

 We can summarize the above in a table.
-It becomes clear that the extent to which someone can improve is a complex calculation of many variables.
-The starting point, age, talent and over which period improvement can be expected are essential to begin with.
-Especially the degree of talent is impossible to predict perfectly.
-For example, it is actually not even age that is important, but rather what those years before were like in terms of lifestyle.
+It has become clear that to what extent someone can improve is a complex calculation with many variables.
+The point of departure, age, talent and over which period improvement can be expected are essential to begin with.
+Especially the degree of talent is impossible to predict.
+Furthermore, what your lifestyle looked like in the years before you started training seriously, is more relevant that your absolute age level.
+Until you are 45….

-This table is therefore purely indicative and mainly to give an idea of what factors are important.
-With the wide ranges we try to indicate that ultimately predicting the degree of improvement is more something for fortune tellers and not for cycling trainers.
+This table is therefore purely indicative and meant to give a rough idea of what factors are important.
+With the wide ranges we try to indicate that predicting the exact percentage of improvement is something for fortune tellers and not for cycling trainers.

-Now you know how much you can improve the only question remains is how to do it.
+Now that you know by how much you can improve, the only question that remains is how to do it.
 We recommend you to take a look at our training plan application JOIN cycling.
-It provides you with a dynamic training plan that adapts to how much time you have and what you do.
-It’s like working with a personal coach for a fraction of the costs.
+It provides you with a dynamic training plan that takes into account your level, your goal and your availability.
+It’s like working with a personal coach for a fraction of the cost.